troykyo/WearableSenses/Vinyl.md

 4. in the right hand column click **calculate**
 5. Press **save** and save it to your local machine

-if the quality is low raise the dpi (i like 600) of your original and try again.
+Tip: If the quality is low raise the dpi (I like 600 dpi) of your original and try again.

 ##Cutting